YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 By contrast, if you want to connect a mailbox that isn’t from one of the big providers, Google allows this, but only through a POP3 import job that needs to be run on a regular basis.
 You don’t receive your mail until Gmail does its thing.
 And, there’s the rub: Google schedules these jobs at _their_ convenience, not yours.

 (POP3, for some background, is an ancient protocol used to retrieve mail from an email inbox.
 It’s simple to implement, but it’s a _polling_ protocol, which means you need to initiate a new connection with the email server and start from scratch every time you want to check for new messages.
 It’s the digital equivalent of having to drive to the post office to see if you have any mail, every single time.
-Apparently, this is not-insignificant drain on Google’s resources, because they schedule checks of your inbox on intervals as infrequently as up to an hour apart.
-It’s worse than a city bus.)
+Apparently, this is a not-insignificant drain on Google’s resources, because they schedule checks of your inbox on intervals as infrequently as up to an hour apart.
+It's worse than waiting for a city bus.)

 The exact algorithm used to determine how frequently to poll your inbox, as with so many things Google, is not publicly known, and is subject to much speculation by desperate users trapped in the depths of Google’s support forums.
 The Internet’s best guess is that it has something to do with how frequently your external inbox has emails to retrieve when Gmail checks it.
 Cue the people who have taken to [sending](https://rakowski.pro/how-to-force-gmail-to-check-your-pop3-account-as-often-as-possible/) automated emails to themselves to trick Google into thinking their inbox is more popular than it really is.
 This is, clearly, quite the hack, and I have seen reports that even this trick does not work consistently.

-If you use a well-known webmail service like Yahoo or Outlook, the Gmailify experience is excellent—emails arrive within a couple minutes of being received upstream.
+If you use a well-known webmail service like Yahoo or Outlook, the Gmailify experience is excellent—emails arrive within just a couple of minutes of being received upstream.
 It is only when using an indie provider that you get downgraded to the “delivered, whenever, maybe even slower than the actual post office” tier.

 I spent years living with Gmail’s sloth of a POP3 importer, mostly being annoyed by the delay in receiving my mail, which could be anywhere from 15 to 60 minutes, depending on Google’s mood.
 It wasn’t so bad for bank statements and marketing emails, but for 2FA exchanges and conversations with real live humans, the limitations were… painfully apparent.

-On Gmail’s desktop interface, at least, I could request a manual POP3 refresh by going through a maze of menus and finding the link.
-Clicking the refresh button is supposed to do this too, but in true Google fashion, that feature has been broken since forever, with no sign of a fix.
+On Gmail’s desktop interface, at least, I could request a manual POP3 refresh by navigating through a maze of menus and finding the particular link.
+Clicking the refresh button is supposed to do this too, but in true Google fashion, that feature has been [broken](https://support.google.com/mail/thread/130772496) since forever, with no sign of a fix.
 (I cannot vouch for any of the paid Chrome extensions.)
 On the Android app, big surprise, I was screwed: No button to request a POP3 refresh to be found anywhere.
 By logging into Purelymail’s web interface, I could at least read the messages, even if they hadn’t yet been retrieved by Gmail.
 But what if I needed to reply to one?
 Could I really be expected to do that outside of Gmail?
 The horror!

 ## My first forwarder: Turbogmailify